hyosung11/Launch-School/Courses/journal.md

 13:01 Reviewing practice problems and now I have to poo.

 17:24 Slow study day.
 I did review practice problems though.

+20:02 I have to take the written assessment tomorrow and the interview assessment later this week.